hyperschedule/hyperschedule/README.md

 the nginx configuration file and the self-signed certificate we use at the [data/nginx](./data/nginx) folder.

-Lastly, run `yarn frontend` and `yarn backend` in two different terminals to start everything.
+Lastly, run `pnpm frontend` and `pnpm backend` in two different terminals to start everything.